Warini: Late antiquity

+In a passage concerning the period around 535, Procopius mentions that a claimant to the throne of the Lombards sought shelter with the Warni, but King Wacho bribed them to murder him, whereupon his surviving child fled to the Slavs.

+In another passage concerning the events in the 540s, Procopius implied that the Warni country stretched to the east far enough to border upon land of the Danes to the north, with a barren land to their south separating them from Slavic lands north of the Danube.
+He described a group of Heruli who travelled from the Belgrade area to Scandinavia (which he called Thule) by crossing the Danube (Ister), travelling through lands of the Slavs (Sclaveni), and then a barren region, then the land of the Warni, and after these Warni they passed through the land of the Danes, before crossing the sea from there to Scandinavia.

-The Warini were mentioned by Procopius in the 6th century, implying that the Varini had a very large territory in his time.
-Procopius situates the Varni bordering the Franks, with only the river Rhine between them, but also stretching to the coast.
-Their king Hermegisclus had made a strategic alliance with the Frankish ruler Theudebert I (ruler Austrasia 533-547), marrying his sister Theudechild.
+According to the longest digression of Procopius about the Warni, the Warnian king Hermegisclus made a strategic alliance with the Frankish ruler Theudebert I (ruler Austrasia 533-547), marrying his sister Theudechild.
 However, in contrast he had engaged his son with the sister of the Anglian ruler.
 Before his death he expressed the wish to have his son married to his stepmother Theudechild instead.
-As a result when king Hermegisclus died, the Warinis compelled his son Radigis to marry his stepmother.
+As a result when king Hermegisclus died, the Warni compelled his son Radigis to marry his stepmother.
 The maiden, who is not named in the story, did not accept this, and crossed the North Sea with an army of 400 ships and 100,000 men, seeking retaliation.
 After a battle won by the Anglians, Radigis was caught hiding in a wood not far from the mouth of the Rhine and had no other choice than to marry his fiancée.

-He also wrote in passing that when the Heruls (Eruli) had been defeated by the Lombards, some of them moved to Scandinavia (which he called Thule).
-When other Heruls sought to find them years later, they crossed the Danube (Ister), went through the lands of the Slavs (Sclaveni) and after a barren region, they came to the land of the Warni.
-After these Warni they passed through the land of the Danes, and then crossed the sea from there to Scandinavia, where they found them living with the Geats (Gautoi).

-Others, however, question Procopius's reliability for this northern region.
-Modern scholars claim that the area north of the Rhine may have been under Frankish control during the greater parts of the 6th and 7th centuries, at least since the defeat of the Danish sea-king Hygelac in 526.
+In 552/3, the historian Agathias mentioned an outstanding warrior named Waccar of the Warni (Ouakkáros Ouárnos), whose son Theudebald, together with his Warni force, joined the Eastern Roman forces in Italy who were fighting the Ostrogoths under the command of Narses.

 According to the chronicle of Fredegar the Varni or Warni rebelled against the Merovingian Franks in 594 and were bloodily defeated by Childebert II in 595 (the year he died) "so that few of them survived".

-Many modern historians believe that this is likely to refer to the Thuringians.
+In the 8th century sources such as Bede and the Ravenna Cosmography use the term "Old Saxony" to refer to the apparent continental homeland of the British Saxons, and the Warini are no longer mentioned.
+The Cosmography ued older materials and describes the lands of the Saxons as lying on the Ocean coast between Frisia and the Danes.
+It also borders on Thuringia and contains the rivers "Lamizon", "Ipada", "Lippa" and "Limac" (generally interpreted as the Ems, Pader, Lippe and Leine).